etlhsu/place/src/content/blog/no-pom-poms.md

 makes people who they are is a hobby for the insane (of all kinds).
 All happiness things/efforts/forces fall apart in one of two ways:

 1. When a force for happiness becomes too tangible, people develop resistances for it and there emerge opposing forces to take it down.
-  2. When a force for happiness becomes too spread out, momentum for it becomes lost and the original spirit behind it becomes lost.
+2. When a force for happiness becomes too spread out, momentum for it fades away and the original spirit behind it becomes lost.

 Of course, if something has a way in, it will always have a way out.
 However, I think happiness could be better pegged to things in our lives that are a lot more durable.
 My general observation